project-repo/cagebreak/CONTRIBUTING.md

 Cagebreak should compile with any reasonably new gcc or clang.
-Consider a gcc version of at least [10.1](https://gcc.gnu.org/gcc-10/changes.html) if you want to get the benefit of the brand-new [-fanalyzer](https://gcc.gnu.org/onlinedocs/gcc/Static-Analyzer-Options.html) flag.
+Consider a gcc version of at least [10.1](https://gcc.gnu.org/gcc-10/changes.html) if you want to get the benefit of the [-fanalyzer](https://gcc.gnu.org/onlinedocs/gcc/Static-Analyzer-Options.html) flag.
 However, this new flag sometimes produces false-postives and we selectively disable warnings for affected code segments as described below.